Historic cabins offer simple but charming accommodation and a “summer camp” vibe at Grand Teton National Park

 The Colter Bay Visitor Center & Amphitheatre

 The Colter Bay Visitor Center is worth stopping in.
 There are exhibits and lots of information and the works of Native American artists are featured here.
-At the Colter Bay Amphitheater, Ranger Programs run throughout the summer (check if these are running, as they were cancelled in 2020).
-Apparently the astronomy program is especially worth seeing.
-A complimentary guest shuttle is also available to popular park locations and to the town of Jackson.
+At the Colter Bay Amphitheater, Ranger Programs run throughout the summer.
+Apparently, the astronomy program is especially worth seeing.
+A complimentary guest shuttle is also available to popular park locations and the town of Jackson.

 Dining at Colter Bay Village